Which place is cheaper, Kuala Lumpur or Bali?

 The sun comes out a lot this time of the year in Bali.
 Bali usually receives more sunshine than Kuala Lumpur during spring.
 Bali gets 226 hours of sunny skies, while Kuala Lumpur receives 199 hours of full sun in the spring.

 In April, Bali is generally around the same temperature as Kuala Lumpur.
-Temperatures in Bali average around 27°C (81°F), and Kuala Lumpur stays around 28°C (82°F).
+Daily temperatures in Bali average around 27°C (81°F), and Kuala Lumpur fluctuates around 28°C (82°F).

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|